mikkosilvfi-cryptob/bvideoconverter/README.md

 ```
 Or in Mint´s file browser you can also just Open terminal in the directory where you downloaded it and
-then run it as said above.
+then run the script as said above.

 After successful install: